 Who are we?

-Skipton Business Finance, part of the Skipton Building Society Group, provides UK businesses with working capital through our flexible Invoice Finance solutions, including Invoice Factoring, Invoice Discounting and our award-winning My White Label solution.
+Skipton Business Finance, part of the Skipton Group Group, provides UK businesses with working capital through our flexible Invoice Finance solutions, including Invoice Factoring, Invoice Discounting and our award-winning My White Label solution.